-Actress Debbie Reynolds, star of ‘Singin’ in the Rain,’ dies a day after daughter Carrie Fisher
+Debbie Reynolds, star of ‘Singin’ in the Rain,’ dies a day after daughter Carrie Fisher’s death

-The actress sang and danced her way into film history opposite Gene Kelly in the classic 1952 musical “Singin” in the Rain, a movie that helped turn her into a sweetheart of American film.
-Her daughter, “Star Wars” actress Carrie Fisher, died Tuesday at age 60.
+Debbie Reynolds sang and danced her way into film history opposite Gene Kelly in the classic 1952 musical “Singin’ in the Rain.”
+She died Wednesday at 84.
+Her daughter, “Star Wars” actress Carrie Fisher, died Tuesday at 60.

-LOS ANGELES — Actress Debbie Reynolds, the star of the 1952 classic “Singin’ in the Rain,” has died.
-She was 84.
+LOS ANGELES — Debbie Reynolds, who lit up the screen in “Singin’ in the Rain’ and other Hollywood classics despite a tumultuous life, has died a day after losing her daughter, Carrie Fisher.
+Reynolds was 84.

-Her son, Todd Fisher, said Reynolds died Wednesday, a day after her daughter, Carrie Fisher, who was 60.
+Her son, Todd Fisher, said Reynolds died Wednesday.

 “She’s now with Carrie and we’re all heartbroken,” Fisher said from Cedars-Sinai Medical Center, where his mother was taken by ambulance earlier Wednesday.

-He said the stress of his sister’s death “was too much” for Reynolds.
+He said the stress of his sister’s death on Tuesday “was too much” for Reynolds.
+Carrie Fisher, who was 60, had been hospitalized since Friday.

-Remembering actress Debbie Reynolds
+Remembering Debbie Reynolds and Carrie Fisher

+“She said, ‘I want to be with Carrie,’” her son said.
+“And then she was gone.”

-Reynolds enjoyed the very heights of show business success and endured the depths of personal tragedy and betrayal.
+Reynolds enjoyed the heights of show business success and endured the depths of personal tragedy.
 She lost one husband to Elizabeth Taylor and two other husbands plundered her for millions.
-Fisher, who found lasting fame as Princess Leia in “Star Wars” and struggled for much of her life with drug addiction and mental health problems, died on Tuesday after falling ill on a plane and being hospitalized.
+Fisher, who found lasting fame as Princess Leia in “Star Wars” and struggled for much of her life with drug addiction and mental health problems, died after falling ill on a plane.

+“Debbie Reynolds, a legend and my movie mom.
+I can’t believe this happened one day after Carrie,” Albert Brooks, who played opposite Reynolds in “Mother,” said on Twitter.

+“I can’t imagine what Carrie Fisher and Debbie Reynolds’ family are going through this week.
+I send all of my love,” Ellen DeGeneres tweeted.

-In her screen career, Reynolds was a superstar early in life.
-After two minor roles at Warner Bros. and three supporting roles at MGM, studio boss Louis B. Mayer cast her in “Singin’ in the Rain,” despite Kelly’s objections.
-She was 19 with little dance experience, and she would be appearing with two of the screen’s greatest dancers, Donald O’Connor and Kelly, who also co-directed.
+Reynolds found superstardom early.
+After two minor roles at Warner Bros. and three supporting roles at MGM, studio boss Louis B. Mayer cast her in “Singin’ in the Rain,” despite Gene Kelly’s objections.
+She was 19 with little dance experience, and she would be appearing with two of the screen’s greatest dancers, Donald O’Connor and Kelly.

 “Gene Kelly was hard on me, but I think he had to be,” Reynolds, who more than held her own in the movie, said in a 1999 Associated Press interview.
 “I had to learn everything in three to six months.
-Donald O’Connor had been dancing since he was three months old, Gene Kelly since he was 2 years old. … I think Gene knew I had to be challenged.”
+Donald O’Connor had been dancing since he was three months old, Gene Kelly since he was 2 years old.”

-“The Unsinkable Molly Brown” was based on the life of a Colorado woman who rose from poverty to riches and triumphed over tragedy, including the sinking of the Titanic.

-After her transition from starlet to star, Reynolds became immensely popular with teenage girls and even more so when in 1955 she married Eddie Fisher, the pop singer whose fans were equally devoted.
+After her transition from starlet to star, Reynolds became popular with teenage girls and even more so when in 1955 she married Eddie Fisher, the pop singer whose fans were equally devoted.

 The couple made a movie together, “Bundle of Joy,” which seemed to mirror the 1956 birth of Carrie.
 The Fishers also had a son, Todd, named for Eddie’s close friend and Taylor’s husband, showman Mike Todd.